MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/vnet-encryption/sdn-config-vnet-encryption.md

 >You can reuse this credential for each encrypted virtual network, or you can deploy and use a unique certificate for each tenant.

-## <a name="bkmk_Certificate"></a>Configuring a Virtual Network for Encryption
+## Step 3.
+Configuring a Virtual Network for Encryption

 This step assumes you have already created a virtual network name "My Network" and it contains at least one virtual subnet.
 For information on creating virtual networks, see [Create, Delete, or Update Tenant Virtual Networks](../Manage/Create,-Delete,-or-Update-Tenant-Virtual-Networks.md).

+>[!NOTE]
+>When communicating with another VM on the same subnet, whether its currently connected or connected at a later time, the traffic gets encrypted automatically.

-### Step 1: Retrieve the Virtual Network and Credential objects from the network controller
+1. Retrieve the Virtual Network and Credential objects from the network controller

     $vnet = Get-NetworkControllerVirtualNetwork -ConnectionUri $uri -ResourceId "MyNetwork"
     $certcred = Get-NetworkControllerCredential -ConnectionUri $uri -ResourceId "EncryptedNetworkCertificate"

-### Step 2: Add a reference to the certificate credential and enable encryption on individual subnets
+2. Add a reference to the certificate credential and enable encryption on individual subnets

     $vnet.properties.EncryptionCredential = $certcred